dereuromark/cakephp-cache/docs/Full-page.md

 'force' => true,
 ```

-### Filter Configuration
-In case you need to run this before other high priority filters to avoid those to be invoked, you can raise the `priority` config.
-You can also adjust the `cacheTime` value for how long the browser should cache the unlimited cache files, defaults to `+1 day`.

 ### Clear the Cache
 The Cache shell shipped with this plugin should make it easy to clear the cache manually:
 ```